-From 9-13 March, ITB (Internationale Tourismus – Bȍrse Berlin) ‐ a major international tourism trade fair in Berlin, Germany – will be showing Blood Lions™ as well as hosting panel discussions and a workshop (“Predator Interactive Voluntourism”) to discuss how tourism and travel activities can play a part in ensuring the exploitation of predators is no longer an acceptable practice.
+In March 2016, ITB (Internationale Tourismus – Bȍrse Berlin) ‐ a major international tourism trade fair in Berlin, Germany – screened Blood Lions™ and hosted panel discussions and a workshop titled “Predator Interactive Voluntourism” to discuss how tourism and travel activities can play a part in ensuring the exploitation of predators is no longer an acceptable practice.

 IDENTIFYING BONA FIDE CONSERVATION PROJECTS

-Blood Lions™, Wildlife ACT, Fair Trade Tourism and Global Nature Fund will form part of the panel discussion.
-This valuable debate will include questions such as whether these interactions support ethical and sustainable tourism, or not.
-The role of predator sanctuaries will be looked at, together with the criteria for identifying bona fide conservation projects.
-The link to “canned” or captive hunting and the “tiger bone trade” will also be examined.
+Blood Lions™, Wildlife ACT, Fair Trade Tourism and the Global Nature Fund, formed part of the panel discussion.
+This valuable debate included questions such as whether these interactions support ethical and sustainable tourism, or not.
+The role of predator sanctuaries were also looked at, together with the criteria for identifying bona fide conservation projects.
+The link to “canned” or captive hunting and the “tiger bone trade” was also examined.

 WHERE THE VOLUNTOURISM DEBATE BEGAN

 Wildlife ACT and Fair Trade Tourism began the debate during the World Youth Travel Conference in Cape Town, by hosting a screening of Blood Lions™ with a follow‐up workshop with the conference delegates and film producers.
-It was at this conference in Cape Town that some organizers of ITB realized the importance of bringing this message to the global travel industry.
+It was at this conference in Cape Town that some organisers of ITB realised the importance of bringing this message to the global travel industry.

 “The message needs to reach unsuspecting supporters of this abhorrent practice of breeding lions to be bottle‐fed, petted, cuddled, taken for walks and then ultimately hunted for profit,” say Dr. Simon Morgan.

 “There are therefore no facilities which breed lion that can claim to contribute to the conservation of this species in any meaningful way.
-The global travel industry has a role to play in bringing these practices to an abrupt end and we will explore these issues in length while at ITB.”
+The global travel industry has a role to play in bringing these practices to an abrupt end and we will continue to explore these issues in length.”